FDX100/cloud-killer/README.md

 cd cloud-killer
 python3 cloud_killer.py

-then just enter target domain name and waite for result
+then just enter target domain name and wait for the result
 ```

 ### Tested:
 ```
 Tested on Kali linux
-also it work for all linux distributions for windows you may get problem with installing librarys but it work
+also it works on all linux distributions on windows you may get a problem with installing libraries but it works
 ```